ikergarcia1996/Basic-CYK-Parser/README.md

-This is a basic CYK Parser implemented in Python.
+This is a basic CYK Parser implemented in Python 3.
 This parser has been implemented for the "Computational Linguistics: Morphology and Syntax" course of the Language Analysis and Processing Master (http://ixa.si.ehu.es/master/?lang=en).

 # Files in the repository